jocoly/DiscordAISandbox/README.md

 Settings can be tweaked in a dotenv file.
 Copy the template below and add your own Discord token to get started.

+Make sure your bot

 ## Supported commands:

-    `!test`
+    !test
     -Sends a test response to show that the bot is working.

-    `!drawX <prompt>`
+    !drawX <prompt>
     -Submits the prompt for processing using the Stable Diffusion 2 base model pipeline and replies with the result.
 Replace 'X' with an integer to specify the number of images to generate (default is 1).

-    `!video <prompt>`
+    !video <prompt>
-    -Submits the prompt for processing using the Modelscope Text-to-Video model pipeline and replies with the result.
+    -Submits the prompt for processing using the Modelscope Text-to-Video pipeline and replies with the result.

-    `!img2img <prompt>`
+    !img2img <prompt>
-    -Submits the prompt and either:
+    -Submits the prompt and the first file attachment from:
+        -the reference message (the message being replied to) if the command is sent in a reply
+            - or -
-        -the first file attachment from the message being replied to if the command is in a reply -the first file attachment from the message the command is sent in if the command is not in a reply ...for processing using the Stable Diffusion Image-to-Image model pipeline and replies with the result.
+        -the message the command is sent in if the command is not in a reply ...for processing using the Stable Diffusion Image-to-Image model pipeline and replies with the result.

-    `!upscale`
-    -Submits either:
+    !upscale
+    -Submits the prompt and the first file attachment from:
+        -the reference message (the message being replied to) if the command is sent in a reply
+            - or -
-        -the first file attachment from the message being replied to if the command is in a reply -the first file attachment from the message the command is sent in if the command is not in a reply ...for processing using the Stable Diffusion Latent Upscale model pipeline and replies with the result.
+        -the message the command is sent in if the command is not in a reply ...for processing using the Stable Diffusion Latent Upscale model pipeline and replies with the result.

-    `!xlvid <prompt>`
+    !xlvid <prompt>
     -Submits the prompt for processing using the Zeroscope_v2_576w Text-to-Video model pipeline and replies with the result.

+    And the following work just like !drawX but use different models:
+    -!realistic/!rv: Realistic Vision 2.0
+    -!openjourney/!oj: Openjourney
+    -!dreamshaper/!ds: Dream Shaper
+    -!anything: Anything_v3.0
+    -!photoreal/!pr: Dreamlike Photoreal

 ## To run: